17 Unusual Ways to Use Coffee in Your Daily Life

 4. Make Coffee Beans Classy with Paint!

-If you’re looking for a way to add a little shock of color to your life without spending a fortune — and want the added benefit of a pleasant smell — find the can or pail of paint that suits your fancy, and get busy!
+If you’re looking for a way to add a little shock of colour to your life without spending a fortune — and want the added benefit of a pleasant smell — find the can or pail of paint that suits your fancy, and get busy!

 Coat them with one layer for a rustic look or two for a chrome-like gloss, and watch the metamorphosis.
 And unlike beads and other purchases, they won’t break if they spill.